 Bachelorette parties are no longer just booze-filled nights outfitted with sparkly gowns and neon-dyed cocktails.
 Many brides are skipping the clichéd glittery sashes, overcrowded clubs, and limos and opting for a few days of hiking, skiing, and brunching instead.
 So, for brides who prefer ski boots to heels, mountain air to smoke-filled casinos, and massages to clubs, a bash in North Lake Tahoe is a better fit than Vegas.
-Known the world over for its epic ski slopes, the large, oval-shaped crystal-blue lake for which it’s named, and a vibe that’s posh yet relaxed, this area has long been the playground for Silicon Valley techies.
-Although it doesn’t boast the vast nightlife of South Tahoe, it does offer some of the lake’s best dining, beautiful spas, and incredible ski runs, hiking trails, and artisanal boutiques.
+Known the world over for its epic ski slopes, the large, oval-shaped, crystal-blue lake for which it’s named, and a vibe that’s posh yet relaxed, this area has long been the playground for Silicon Valley techies.
+Although it doesn’t boast the vast nightlife of South Tahoe, it does offer some of the lake’s best dining, beautiful spas, incredible ski runs and hiking trails, and artisanal boutiques.
 And while it may not have the neon lights of Reno or the shows of Vegas, it’s got plenty to keep any active and nature-seeking bride happy.

 Skip the formality of a hotel and opt for a luxury home nestled in the fir trees, overlooking the pristine blue lake and the snow-capped Sierra Nevada mountain range.
 Tahoe Luxury Rentals offers a house for all budgets.
-On the higher end, there’s $8,000-a-night Tewesi Manor, boasting sweeping lake views, nine bedrooms (and a private cottage), a massive patio, a private pier, and enough floor-to-ceiling windows to bathe the mountain decor in endless natural light.
-For something more modest, opt for the four-bedroom, 3,400-square-foot Tahoe City Serenity, with a hot tub overlooking the woods and a beautiful kitchen, large patio, and fireplace.
+On the higher end, there’s the $8,000-a-night Tewesi Manor, boasting sweeping lake views, nine bedrooms (and a private cottage), a massive patio, a private pier, and enough floor-to-ceiling windows to bathe the mountain decor in endless natural light.
+For something more modest, opt for the four-bedroom, 3,400-square-foot Tahoe City Serenity with a hot tub overlooking the woods and a beautiful kitchen, large patio, and fireplace.

 Once you’re settled, head to Christy Hill, a small American-style bistro with sweeping views of the lake.
 The menu changes seasonally, with dishes like pork belly dashi braised with kimchi and a perfect egg, and fresh tagliatelle pasta served with mushroom ragù and truffle oil.
 The restaurant is known for its olives, though, so don’t skip out on ordering a few warm batches for the table.
 No bachelorette is complete without a nightcap, so head to Uncorked in Squaw or Tahoe City for a wine tasting.
 The selection is unique, and they offer rare collections of wines from all over California, the Pacific Northwest, and around the globe.